codeonlyjs/website/content/guide/apiUtilities.md

 ## INotify {#INotify}

-Interface to a notify service instance
+Interface to a notify service instance.

 ```ts